quantling/pyndl/doc/source/examples.rst

    >>> weights_ndl = ndl.ndl(events, alpha=1.0, betas=(eta, eta), method='threading')

 The weights returned by `wh.wh` have dimensions `outcome_vector_dimensions` and `cue_vector_dimensions`.
-Therefore a direct comparison is not possible.
-But as the vectors used are unit vectors the first `cue_vector_dimension` `"dim1"` corresponds to the first cue `"a"` and the second vector dimension corresponds to the second cue etc. If the dimensions are ordered their names, the equality gets apparent.
+Therefore, a direct comparison is not possible.
+But as the vectors used are unit vectors the first `cue_vector_dimension` `"dim1"` corresponds to the first cue `"a"` and the second vector dimension corresponds to the second cue etc. If the dimensions are ordered by their names, the equality gets apparent.

 .. code-block:: python